 The following guidelines are for people who do not have an increased risk for colorectal cancer.

-Stool test,* such as the fecal occult blood test (FOBT), fecal immunochemical test (FIT), or stool DNA test (sDNA)
+Stool test, such as the fecal immunochemical test (FIT) or the fecal occult blood test (FOBT)

 |Every 5 years*|

 |Every 10 years|

 |*Some experts recommend combining a stool test with a sigmoidoscopy.|

 Recommendations from the U.S. Preventive Services Task Force

 - People ages 50 to 75 should have a stool test (FIT or FOBT), sigmoidoscopy, or colonoscopy.

 - People ages 76 to 85 should not be routinely screened for colorectal cancer.
 But there may be exceptions for some individuals.